houseofyin/site-build/README.md

 ## Example Images

 If you want to see the website with the appropriate example images, clone the example-images repository into site-build/build and check out its gh-pages branch.

+## New JSDoc

+This branch is to work on the new JSDoc integration.
+Don't forget to `npm install`.
+You'll also need Java and to have your JAVA_HOME set up.
+For the latter, if you're on Mac, you can add `export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Versions/CurrentJDK/Home` to your Bash profile.

+Issues:

+* The new version of http://openseadragon.github.io/docs/symbols/OpenSeadragon.html doesn't show any of the methods or properties.
+The other classes seem fine (though I haven't checked them all).
+* It says things like `new Point()` instead of `new OpenSeadragon.Point()`; misleading.
+* We have a couple of private functions with examples of file formats in the doc comment... the new JSDoc chokes on them.
+Since they're private, it's easy enough to move them to just normal comments instead.
+I've done that in this branch, but we want to make the change upstream in the openseadragon/openseadragon repo.
+* The new version of http://openseadragon.github.io/docs/symbols/src/built-openseadragon_openseadragon_openseadragon.js.html chokes (at least in Firefox Mac) during syntax highlighting, whereas the old one does not.

+Once everything is sorted out and we're ready to merge, we should remove the build.xml and build.properties files, and the jsdoc folder.
+I've left them there for now for reference.
+Also this section of the readme should then get re-integrated into the Docs section above as needed.